McBonuss/5-Planes/README.md

 ### Manual Testing

 - Navigation links tested for functionality.
+- How did I test?
+- Did the social media links go to the repective sites
 - Forms tested for validation and submission.
+- Fillin first name
+- fill in second name
+- fill in email
+- Were the fields required?

 - Images and videos tested for responsiveness.
+-

 ---